MassimilianoPozzi/python_julia_structural_behavioral_economics/README.md

 ### Papers

-As of right now this repository contains only the notebooks to replicate the aggregate estimates of Bruhin, Fehr, and Schunk (*Journal of the European Economic Association*, 2019).
+As of right now this repository contains only the notebooks to replicate the aggregate estimates of Bruhin, Fehr, and Schunk (*Journal of the European Economic Association*, 2019) and Augenblick, and Rabin (*Review of Economic Studies*, 2019).
 However, more notebooks and papers will be uploaded soon.
 We have already written and tested the code to replicate the structural estimates in the following papers:

 - Ned Augenblick and Matthew Rabin, 2019, "An Experiment on Time Preference and Misprediction in Unpleasant Tasks", *Review of Economic Studies*, 86(3): 941&ndash;975
-	- Estimation Methods: Maximum Likelihood (with Bootstrapped Standard Errors)
+	- Estimation Methods: Maximum Likelihood
 	- Modeling of Heterogeneity: Implementation Errors
 - Adrian Bruhin, Ernst Fehr, and Daniel Schunk, 2019, "The Many Faces of Human Sociality: Uncovering the Distribution and Stability of Social Preferences", *Journal of the European Economic Association*, 17(4): 1025&ndash;1069
 	- Estimation Methods: Maximum Likelihood and SEAM/EM-Algorithm for Mixture Model